CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (o) Grounding which does not have a resistance to ground of 25 ohms or less as evidenced by testing shall be augmented by additional electrodes as needed spaced not less than 6 feet apart.

-(p) Temporary electrical lines placed at ground level shall be of the S or equivalent type and be adequately insulated and protected in areas of vehicular or pedestrian traffic so as to provide the maximum public safety.
+(p) Temporary electrical lines placed at ground level must be of the ‘‘S’’ or equivalent type and be adequately insulated and protected in areas of vehicular or pedestrian traffic to provide the maximum public safety.

 § 139.75.
 Fire protection and prevention.

-(a) Approved U. L. fire extinguishers shall be provided at gas driven rides and otherwise where necessary to secure reasonable and adequate protection from fire hazards.
+(a) Approved U. L. fire extinguishers shall be provided at gasoline-driven rides and otherwise where necessary to secure reasonable and adequate protection from fire hazards.
+Fire extinguishers shall be placed to be accessed and in use within 20 seconds of a person spotting a fire, and shall be sufficiently removed or protected from highly-flammable or exploding material to prevent their damage or destruction in the initial explosion or flames.

 (b) Flammable waste, such as oily rags or other flammable materials, shall be placed in covered metal containers which shall be kept in easily accessible locations.
 The containers may not be kept at or near exits.